 Individual comfortable climate thanks to 6-way valves with smart control

-To ensure the desired temperature always prevails in each office and rental space, the room temperature is recorded via the wireless room control unit.
+To ensure the desired temperature always prevails in each office and rental space, the room temperature is recorded via wireless room control units.
 Depending on the measured value from the room temperature sensor and the setpoint on the controller, the 6-way valves in the heating/cooling ceiling systems are automatically adjusted to meet the individual heating or cooling requirements.
 The 50 valves per floor are controlled via the BACnet MS/TP network protocol.

 Kieback&Peter as a system integrator

 Kieback&Peter's integral system solutions for the "smart" cube berlin show that digitalized building automation combined with artificial intelligence is no longer just a vision, but a proven reality in practice.
 With a future-oriented concept, the office building combines economy, comfort, security and an efficient, sustainable use of resources.
 These are precisely the values that have driven Kieback&Peter since the company’s inception nearly a century ago.